CiwPython/Ciw/docs/index.rst

 The documentation contains a two part tutortial that guides the user through some key concepts and core features of the library.
 A series of How-to guides instruct on the use and implementation of Ciw's numerous features, and reference pages and background information is available to ensure ease of use and understanding.

+Please note that Ciw is currently supported for and regularly tested on Python versions 2.7, 3.4 and 3.5.
+However, for the documentation we assume Python 3 is used.

 Contents:

 .. toctree::